sdg002/RANSAC/Readme.md

 ## **UnitTests**
 - **test_??.py** - These are unit test classes for all the algorithms

-## Configuring the Python environment
+# Configuring the Python environment
 If you are using Visual Studio 2019 as your Python IDE then you can configure the project properties of *RANSAC* and specify the *Search path* property
 For other environments, the PYTHONPATH environment variable should be set to the physical location of *Common* folder

-# RANSAC for Circle
+# RANSAC for Circle - example

 ## Data points
 Notice the outliers on the bottom right of the image